Skip to main content

 Step 1: On BE-1, Add a New Frontend-3 Configuration Block

-A. Ensure that <installer_directory>/generate_envs/multi_node_config.conf has the following configurations added for FE-3.
+A. Ensure <installer_directory>/generate_envs/multi_node_config.conf has the following configurations added for FE-3.
 Add your private IP to the frontend3_private_ip field:

 frontend3_node_hostname="frontend-3"